The Importance of Separate Backup Infrastructure

 By choosing to store your backup data in the public cloud, all of your data (including your only backup copy) is being managed under the same administrative infrastructure.
 And this is still the case if you choose a different data center for your backup that is separate from your primary data.

 The solution: A "true backup" cloud independent of the public cloud

 We believe that offering “true backup” means we can guarantee that your company’s backup data is not stored in the same logical infrastructure as your primary data – regardless of the SaaS application or workload needing protection.

 With Keepit, your company’s backup data is stored on an independent cloud infrastructure in two mirrored data centers in the data center region of your choice, ensuring data availability and sovereignty.

 Keepit is the only dedicated SaaS data protection cloud to date – running on autonomous regional data centers, operating on separate hardware, and managed by trusted employees independent of any public cloud.

-The benefits of building your own private backup cloud
+5 benefits of building and owning a vendor-independent backup cloud

 Having a dedicated private cloud is a fundamental requirement for any legitimate backup solution.
 Choosing Keepit as your reliable, vendor-neutral backup solution compared to other third-party providers comes with considerable benefits for customers: